Salvia officinalis extract (inci)

 DefinitionThis section has been translated automatically.

 Salvia officinalis extract is used in cosmetic formulations.
-The extract acts as an anti-dandruff agent (acts against dandruff formation on the scalp), skin care product (keeps the skin in good condition) and tonic (creates a pleasant feeling on skin or hair).
-Furthermore, the extract is used in oral care (cleans, deodorizes and/or protects the oral cavity or teeth).
+The extract acts as an anti-dandruff agent (combats the formation of dandruff on the scalp), skin care agent (keeps the skin in good condition) and strengthening agent (creates a pleasant feeling on the skin or hair).
+The extract is also used in oral care (cleans, deodorizes and/or protects the oral cavity or teeth).

 Authors